ruodingt/cald/README.md

 - Like many real-world problems, requirements may be ambiguous or incomplete.
 We're interested in how you deal with this ambiguity.
 Ask questions or make and document assumptions you find reasonable.

 - Show us your take on good software engineering practices!
-E.g. testing, documentation, reproducability, right-sized complexity for the problem, testing and testing
+E.g. testing, documentation, reproducibility, packaging, right-sized complexity for the problem, testing and testing

-- Also, don't forget about testing.
+- Also, don't forget about testing!